Grafton Street: 19th century

 Throughout the 19th century, Grafton Street became increasingly dilapidated.
 By 1849, several buildings had broken windows that were patched up with paper.
 In 1862, the Dublin Builder said the street "abounds in old premises in need of doctoring up."
-During the late 19th century, a number of retail properties were built and several long standing businesses established their presence on the street, such as the department stores Switzer's and Brown Thomas.
-Weirs, which became a notable jewelers, opened in 1869.
+During the late 19th century, a number of retail properties were built and several long-standing businesses established their presence on the street, such as the department stores Switzer's and Brown Thomas.
+The jewellers Weirs opened in 1869.

 The street became known for prostitution during this time; in the 1870s, 1,500 prostitutes were reputed to work the street.
 This was part of a broader phenomenon − in 1870, there were 3,255 arrests for prostitution in Dublin, compared to 2,183 in London and 1,617 in Manchester.
 Despite complaints that the street was "impassable to virtuous women", Dublin tourist guides continued to mention it as a fashionable place to visit.
 By the turn of the 20th century, prostitution had moved to the Montgomery Street ("Monto") area on the northern side of the city, somewhat allowing Grafton Street's reputation to recover.

 20th and 21st centuries

 In 1911, King George V and Queen Mary were led in a procession down Grafton Street which attracted thousands of onlookers.
-The American chain, Woolworth's, opened a store the street in 1914.
+The American chain, Woolworth's, opened a store on the street in 1914.

 As part of a wider set of proposals to rename a number of Dublin streets in 1921, it was proposed that Grafton Street be renamed Grattan Street in the Report of the Paving Committee by the Dublin Corporation street naming committee.
 This new naming scheme was not fully implemented.
 Among the names retained alongside Grafton Street were North Earl Street and Talbot Street.
 This new name for Grafton Street had first been proposed by a columnist in The Irishman newspaper in 1862.

-The Dublin branch of Woolworths opened on Nos.
+Woolworth's moved to Nos.
 65–68 in 1948.
 The first Irish McDonald's restaurant opened on the street in 1977.
-This was followed by the opening of a number of other UK high street businesses in the 1980s including HMV, Next, River Island, Miss Selfridge, and Marks & Spencer.
+This was followed by the opening of a number of other UK high-street businesses in the 1980s including HMV, Next, River Island, Miss Selfridge, and Marks & Spencer.
 In 1987, a major fire broke out on Grafton Street in an employment agency above two shops.
 The fire quickly spread through the property, causing significant damage and closing the street.
 Five people were hospitalised for shock and smoke inhalation.

 Several properties on the street were refurbished in the 1990s.
-No. 70 was extended in 1992, adding a Limestone frontage on the ground floor.
-Numbers 84–86 were rebuilt the same year in a post modern brick style.
+No. 70 was extended in 1992, adding a limestone frontage on the ground floor.
+Numbers 84–86 were rebuilt the same year in a postmodern brick style.

 In 2008, Grafton Street was the fifth most expensive main shopping street in the world, with rental pricing of €5,621/m2/year, and the thirteenth most expensive main shopping street in the world in 2016 at rental pricing of a much lower region of €3,300/m2/year.